vxst/vxst/README.md

 and they want to erase me in this world due to the belief I will bring bad luck to the "clan" and may influence the boy's gender identity) I'm actively seeking a job outside China to avoid being killed by my parents.

+#### Skills
+ * Algorithm and Mathematics
+ * Programming in C++/Python/Golang/Node.js/Swift, with at least one 10k+ LOC project each
+ * Pattern recognition, machine learning and deep learning (sklearn, PyTorch, TensorFlow and other tools)
+ * High-performance computing, MPI and OpenMP, hotspots optimizing.

 #### Site running by me
  * OIWiki Sites(oiwiki.com/oiwiki.org/oiwiki.net/oiwiki.wiki/oiwiki.moe)